itsays-zqc/my-website/docs/test/v2_core/2Structure.md

 ### 2.1.9 Analytical waveguide

-Integrate an analytical waveguide structure into the project by implementing the code `type='AnalyticalWaveguide'`.
+Integrate an analytical waveguide structure into the project by implementing the code `type='AnalyticalWaveguide'`.  we adopt the following codes to model an analytical waveguide with a function of side wall <InlineMath math="y=A*(L/2-x)^m+1.5" /> ,where A and L are user defined parameters.
+The str() is used for sweeping the structure, and f'{} is used to call the relative parameters:

 **Example:**